carmencchow/cyclistic_casestudy/README.md

 trip_duration,
 distance_in_meters
 ```
-our final table that has been cleaned with the addition of 5 new variables:
+our final table has been cleaned with 5 newly created variables:

 ![final](https://github.com/user-attachments/assets/76aefd03-0a3d-45bd-821c-2c21768dabd6)